dusty-nv/jetson-containers/packages/l4t/l4t-ml/README.md

 ```bash
 ./build.sh l4t-ml
 ```
-The dependencies from above will be built into the container, and it'll be tested.
+The dependencies from above will be built into the container, and it'll be tested during.
 See [`./build.sh --help`](/jetson_containers/build.py) for build options.
 </details>